kubecost/docs/apis/monitoring-apis/api-allocation.md

 ## Special types of allocation

 * `__idle__` refers to resources on a cluster that were not dedicated to a Kubernetes object (e.g. unused CPU core-hours on a node).
 An idle resource can be shared (proportionally or evenly) with the other allocations from the same cluster.
-(See the argument `shareIdle`.)
+(See the argument `shareIdle`).
+If using `reconcile=true` the `__idle__` line item will not show any costAdjustments.
+This is normal, because idle is computed _after_ the cost of the node is adjusted and the cost of the node's container workloads are adjusted.
+For more information, reference the documentation on [Efficiency and Idle](/using-kubecost/navigating-the-kubecost-ui/cost-allocation/efficiency-idle.md)
 * `__unallocated__` refers to aggregated allocations without the selected `aggregate` field; e.g. aggregating by `label:app` might produce an `__unallocated__` allocation composed of allocations without the `app` label.
 * `__unmounted__` (or "Unmounted PVs") refers to the resources used by PersistentVolumes that aren't mounted to a pod using a PVC, and thus cannot be allocated to a pod.